Grzechu11/python_flask_sample/README.md

 # Flask sample project

-This is sample project to host Flask
+This is sample project to host Flask with Visual Studio Code debugger

 ## Thanks